E-2 Treaty Investors General Information

 You may be accompanied or followed by spouses and unmarried children who are under 21 years of age.
 Their nationalities need not be the same as yours.
 Family members generally will be granted the same period of stay as you and spouses of E-2 workers are authorized to work.

-If you are interested in filing an E-2 application or would like further information please contact our Senior Immigration Attorney Chris Prescott at cprescott@patellegal.com to schedule a consultation.
+If you are interested in filing an E-2 application or would like further information, please contact PLG Partner, Chris Prescott at cprescott@patellegal.com to schedule a consultation.